qri-io/rfcs/text/0006-dataset_naming.md

 # Motivation
 [motivation]: #motivation

-As a decentralized system, qri must confront the Zooko's Triangle problem which is establishing a way of referring to datasets that is:
+As a decentralized system, qri must confront the [Zooko's Triangle](https://en.wikipedia.org/wiki/Zooko%27s_triangle) problem, which is establishing a way of referring to datasets that is:

 * human readable
 * decentralized
 * unique

-Because Qri is assumed to be built atop a content-address file system as its storage layer, the properties of being decentralized & unique are already present.
+Because Qri is assumed to be built atop a content-addressed file system as its storage layer, the properties of being decentralized & unique are already present.
 The Qri naming system maps a human readable name to the newest version of a dataset.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation